pal-16/stardapp/README.md

 b. others tipping/donating her.

 ## Fan's perspective
 Let's assume Ankit is one of those top fans of Taylor.
 He came to know that if he mints Taylor's NFT on Dappstar, he would be able to watch her content and support her as well.
-He just goes to the platform at https://dappstar-app.vercel.app/, connects his wallet and then since he does not own any of her NFTs, he sees an option to mint.
+He just goes to the platform at https://dappstar.vercel.app/, connects his wallet and then since he does not own any of her NFTs, he sees an option to mint.
 He mints, pays the fee and reconnects his wallet.
 Voila!
 He is able to see her content.
 He also sees option to tip her and he usually tips when he finds some content to be too good!
+He also has the option to gift the NFTs that he owns to his frens!
 Further, he can buy-and-sell these NFTs as per his wish!
 Or just keep them as souvenirs!
+In short he could do following (but not restricted to these):
+1. Explore the private content
+2. View the NFTs that you own
+3. Gift NFT to some other address
+4. Donate some CETs to the creator
+5. Trade the NFTs

 - - -

+## Project architecture
+The project consists of 3 parts: back end, front end and the smart contract.
+### Back end
+Back end is deployed at https://dappstar-backend.herokuapp.com/.
+It is written in NodeJS and acts like an API server for its front end requests.
+The project required a data store where we are using IPFS (via Chainlink).
+### Front end
+Front end is written with the help of ReactJS and Tailwindcss.
+### Smart contract
+Smart contract is written in Solidity using Hardhat as the development environment.
+It is deployed on Coinex [testnet][chain] at [0x476eaA416e7f2DaE54600d86c657c41F4081Ff9C][nft-contract-address]

 ## Deep diving into the implementation of the token gating
 Let's try to understand how it all works by going through the journey!